lczech/grenedalf-paper/benchmark-grenenet/README.md

-# Real-world benchmarks using samples from the GrENE-net dataset
+# Benchmark on real-world data with increasing number of positions in the files

 Here, we benchmark the tools using subsets of two of our GrENE-net samples, so that we can assess the scaling of grenedalf and other tools